 Children must not use their mobile phone to take photographs of any kind whilst at the club.
 If they want a photograph of a particular activity they can ask a member of staff to take one using the club camera.

-Visitors use of mobile phones
+Visitors use of mobile phones and watches

 Parents and all other visitors must not use their mobile phone – or any other device – to take photographs within the club.
 This includes taking photographs of their own children.
 If they want to have a photograph of their child involved in an activity or at play, parents can ask a member of staff to take one using the club camera.